xizon/F-Curator/README.md

-F-Curator is an offline application that comes at you all day long, and curate your own web favorites.
+F-Curator is an offline application that comes at you all day long and curates your own web favorites.
 Based on Electron and React technology.

 ## Packages